Kingxukai/linux/Documentation/admin-guide/pm/amd-pstate.rst

         + gitsource

          When you finish test, you will get selftest.gitsource.csv and png images.
-         The selftest.gitsource.csv file contains the raw data and the drop of the comparative test.
+         The selftest.gitsource.csv file contains the woke raw data and the woke drop of the woke comparative test.
-         The png images shows the performance, energy and performan per watt of each test.
+         The png images shows the woke performance, energy and performan per watt of each test.
          Open selftest.gitsource.csv :

          +-------------------------------------------------+--------------+----------+----------+----------+-------------+---------+----------------------+